 Before disturbing your crape myrtle, prepare its new home.
-Choose a sunny location with well-drained soil for your tree.
-Dig a hole that's about twice the size of the root ball you plan to move.
+Choose a sunny location with well-draining soil for your tree.
+Dig a hole that's about twice the diameter of the root ball you plan to move.
 To successfully move the tree, you'll need to move it with a root ball of at least two to three feet in diameter.
-A big crape myrtle may need an even bigger root ball.
-After digging the hole, toss a handful of slow-release organic fertilizer into it to give the tree a boost.
-Don't overdo it, however, as overly fertilized crape myrtles tend to produce more leaves and fewer flowers.
-Too much fertilizer also encourages sucker growth.
+A big crape myrtle may need an even bigger root ball to support it after transplanting.

 Transplanting Crape Myrtle